reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 - Android 6 and up
 - Magisk or KernelSU installed

-## Installation Guide
+## Installation Guide & Download Link
-- Install this module via Magisk app or KernelSU app or Recovery if Magisk installed
+- Install this module https://www.pling.com/p/1531268/ via Magisk app or KernelSU app or Recovery if Magisk installed
 - Install AML Magisk Module https://t.me/androidryukimodsdiscussions/29836 only if using any other else audio mod module
 - Reboot
 - If you are using KernelSU, you need to allow superuser list manually all package name listed in package.txt (and your home launcher app also) (enable show system apps) and reboot afterwards